rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-08-13-085eca23fb632679-dividend-adjustment-of-futures-and-options-contracts-in-the-security-hindpetro.md

 stocks:
 - HINDPETRO
 tags:
+- adjustment
+- corporate-action
 - dividend
-- futures
+- futures-options
 - options
-- corporate-action
-- adjustment
-- HINDPETRO
 title: 'DIVIDEND: Adjustment of Futures and Options contracts in the security HINDPETRO'
 ---